 Finalization of Adoption When you receive a formal release from DFCs, your attorney can then file an adoption petition.
 This will lead to a hearing in Superior Court where a judge will finalize the adoption procedure.
 The result is a wonderful and happy day for the parents and adopted child(ren).

 Post Adoption Services

 With the change to your family structure there will always be a process of settling in.
-It takes time for everyone to vecome familiar with each other, establish boundaries, routines, and rules.
+It takes time for everyone to become familiar with each other, establish boundaries, routines, and rules.
 Sometimes this process can be a bit challenging and stressful.

 To promote harmony and success in adoptions, DFCS offers post-adoption support services.
-Their webite specifically states, "The Georgia Division of Family and Children Services/Social Services Administration Unit (SSAU) has established post-adoption services to assist adoptive families in meeting their needs and the needs of their adoptive child(ren).
+Their website specifically states, “The Georgia Division of Family and Children Services/Social Services Administration Unit (SSAU) has established post-adoption services to assist adoptive families in meeting their needs and the needs of their adoptive child(ren).
 These services are designed to enhance the adoption experience and to prevent disruption or dissolution of the adoptive placement.
-Some post-adoption services are available only for families who have adopted special needs children through Georgia’s Division of Family and Children Services (DFCS)."1
+Some post-adoption services are available only for families who have adopted special needs children through Georgia’s Division of Family and Children Services (DFCS).”1

 Basic Requirements to Adopt in Georgia